 Reed's Community Wellness Program collaborates across departments with staff, faculty and students to offer outreach activities and promote resources aimed to enhance student wellness and foster a culture of wellbeing at Reed.
-Program offerings focus on topics such as stress management, mental health, physical activity, and harm reduction.

 Community Wellness provides support for student wellbeing with the help of two teams of student employees: Peer Health Advocates and Night Owls.
 These ~20 students work compassionately and creatively to implement inclusive outreach programming and connect students with wellness resources that help Reedies find balance and stay safe during their time at Reed (and beyond)!

 How much ketchup is too much ketchup?

 How much ketchup is too much ketchup?
 Ask Physics major Mike Sommer '16.

 Reedies UnwindDrop by Community Wellness for casual crafting, cool cartoons, comfy couches, and chill conversation with fellow Reedies and your friendly neighborhood Peer Health Advocates!
 Snacks, tea, and superb company; Mondays 5-7pm, GCC 103

 Questions?
 Get in touch with our Program Intern!